xNullst/Keyauth-Server/README.md

 Now please install the OpenSSL 3.3.2 Windows Installer. https://kb.firedaemon.com/support/solutions/articles/4000121705#Download-OpenSSL

-Step 2: Obtain application secret
-Example of doing so: https://player.vimeo.com/video/1006943145

-you can use regex ^[a-zA-Z0-9]{64}$ to show only strings that match with the secret format.

-Step 3: Run it

-Once everything is done run Emulator.exe.
+Once everything is done run Emulator.exe and paste your secret key of your keyauth loader

-if everything worked fine and you got no errors then procced to open the Keyauth Loader
+REMINDER ONLY MEANT FOR ALLOWED USE OF LOADERS AND MEANT FOR EDUCATION

 ```
 </details>